 Whilst travelling in Vietnam, travellers and backpackers should certainly take the opportunity to pick up any new items they need for their onward journey.
 There are plenty of vendors selling cheap-as-chips backpacks, money belts, North Face jackets, and more.
 If you find that your clothes have torn, or just become too worn and discoloured, there is a variety of shorts, t-shirts, skirts and dresses to replace them at a fraction of the cost you would spend at home.
 Just make sure to brush up on your haggling skills.
 Haggling is a way of life here, so there is no need to beat around the bush.

 Eat until your stomach is about to burs

 As you stroll through the night market, the familiar smell of grilled meat fills the air.
 After all that shopping, you may as well treat yourself to a bite to eat.
-From sausage on a stick, scrumptious spring rolls, to sweet potato fries sprinkled with a dusting of cheese powder, you’re sure to find something to satisfy your taste buds.
+From sausage on a stick, and scrumptious spring rolls, to sweet potato fries sprinkled with a dusting of cheese powder, you’re sure to find something to satisfy your taste buds.
 If you have more of a sweet tooth, the ice cream rolls are a must-try!
-Or you could even tuck into a 5,000 vnd ($0.21) ice-lolly on a stick made right in front of you by the portable spinning ice-cream maker.
+Or you could even tuck into a 5,000 vnd ($0.21) ice lolly on a stick made right in front of you by the portable spinning ice cream maker.